rust-stuco/lectures/week5/errors_traits.md

     Os { code: 2, kind: NotFound, message: "No such file or directory" }
 ```

-* This error message isn't the best...
+* The error message isn't great, but it's also not terrible...

 ---